liquidweb/ruby-stormondemand/README.md

     Storm::Account::Auth.username = 'username'
     Storm::Account::Auth.password = 'password'

-If you want to use API token instead of password for each request, then call this:
+If you want to use an API token instead of your password for each request, then call this:

     Storm::Account::Auth.token